Snake-Sanders/dotfiles/docs/00_git.md

 ; This is the user I have for Work
-; - WORK_DIR is not a git repo, but contains subfolders with git repos, that is ; why ends with /*/
+; - WORK_DIR is not a git repo, but contains subfolders with git repos, that is ; why ends with /*/.
-; - Sometimes the ~/ does not work so it might need the full path
+; - Sometimes the ~/ does not work so it might need the full path.

 [includeIf "gitdir:/Users/MY_USER/src/WORK_DIR/*/"]
   path = /Users/MY_USER/src/WORK_DIR/.gitconfig